 Rights and exclusivity under an exploitation contract

-1. An exploitation contract shall confer on a Contractor the exclusive right to:
+1. An exploitation contract shall confer on a Contractor [or the Enterprise] the exclusive right to:

-(a) Explore for the specified Resource category in accordance with paragraph 7 below; and
+(a) Explore for the specified Resource category in accordance with [] [relevant Standards and taking into account any Guidelines, in accordance with Good Industry Practice, Best Available Scientific Evidence, Best Environmental Practices, and Best Available Techniques]; and

-(b) Exploit the specified Resource category in the Contract Area in accordance with the approved Plan of Work , provided that production shall only take place in approved Mining Areas .
+(b) Exploit the specified Resource category in the Contract Area in accordance with the approved Plan of Work [and regulations 18bis and 18ter], provided that [] [mining operations] shall only take place in approved Mining Areas [and subject to prerequisites prescribed under regulation 25(6)].

 2. The Authority shall not permit any other entity to exploit or explore for the same Resource category in the Contract Area for the entire duration of an exploitation contract.

-3. The Authority, in consultation with a Contractor, shall ensure that no other entity operates in the Contract Area for a different category of resources in a manner which might interfere with the rights granted to the Contractor.
+3. The Authority, in consultation with a Contractor, shall ensure that no other [Contractor] [] operates in the Contract Area for a different category of resources in a manner which might interfere with the rights granted to the Contractor.

-4. An exploitation contract shall provide for security of tenure and shall not be revised, suspended or terminated except in observance of the applicable rules, regulations and procedures, as well as in accordance with the terms thereof .
+4. An exploitation contract shall provide for security of tenure and shall not be revised, suspended or terminated except [] in accordance with the terms [thereof] [set out in articles 18 and 19 of the Annex III of the Convention].

 5. An exploitation contract shall not confer any interest or right on a Contractor in or over any other part of the Area or its Resources other than those rights expressly granted by the terms of the exploitation contract or these regulations.

-6. The Contractor shall, subject to regulation 20, have the exclusive right to apply for and be granted a renewal of its exploitation contract.
+6. The Contractor shall, subject to regulation 20, have the exclusive right to apply for [] a renewal of its exploitation contract.

-7. In relation to exploration activities in the Contract Area conducted under an exploitation contract, the applicable Exploration Regulations shall continue to apply as set out in the relevant Guidelines.
-In particular, the Contractor shall be expected to continue to show due diligence in conducting exploration activities in the Contract Area, together with the payment of applicable fees and the reporting of such activities and its results to the Authority in accordance with the applicable Exploration Regulations, including under regulation 38 (2) (k).
+7. In relation to exploration activities in the Contract Area conducted under an exploitation contract, the applicable Exploration Regulations shall continue to apply as set out in the relevant [Standards and/or] [Guidelines].
+In particular, the Contractor shall [] continue to [show] [exercise] due diligence in conducting exploration activities in the Contract Area, together with [] the reporting of such activities and its results to the Authority in accordance with the applicable Exploration Regulations, including under regulation 38 (2) (k).